ladybug-tools/spider/cookbook/SPEED Geometry Requirements/ReadMe.md

 To-Do List for Geometry Page:

-	1. Theo, integration of Anton's JS for length, width, and thickness.
-This has been thouroughly tested validated.
+	1. Theo, integration of Anton's JS for length, width, and thickness this has been thouroughly tested validated, we suggest that you work off that code which has been integrated with qline here:https://github.com/antonszilasi/spiderAnton/blob/master/speed/geometry.js#L6-L612 by forking my branch here: https://github.com/antonszilasi/spiderAnton/tree/master/speed

-Here is a link to that code:
+	This file also contains the code with the cool window logic (see below)

 	2. Theo, make the material colors more distinct.
 Make Roofs red, floors/ceilings green, walls blue, overhangs/fins yellow, keep adjacent buildings the way they are.
 	3. Theo, make all edges black, including for diagonal walls.